 You may want to create a database to help manage this information.
 Ask other students what works for them - perhaps you'll discover an approach that's right for you.

 Students gain career-related experience, network, and explore career fields through the programs below.
-Why type of internship fits your job search?
+What type of internship fits your job search?

 - Job shadowing for first-year students